discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Precasting">

-If a _Mistlock Singularity_ is present, you should precast boons and particular effects for better group performance.
+If a _Mistlock Singularity_ is present, you should precast your personal buffs and/or boons for better personal performance.
+Not precasting in fractals is gonna severly hurt your damage since the buff <Trait name="Empowering Auras"/> adds 10% to your damage and takes a while to build up which means the boss will have phased before you have 5 stacks.

+To deal with that issue the easiest precast you can do before interacting with _Mistlock Singularity_ is by having a staff in your other set start in <Skill name="Water Attunement"/> and use <Skill name="Ice Spike"/>, <Skill name="Frozen Ground"/>, <Skill name="Magnetic Aura"/>, <Skill name="Transmute Earth"/>.
+This grants you the maximum amount of stacks right away, then you should also refresh them with <Skill name="Sand Squall"/> and extent boons for you and your allies.

+Note: <Skill name="Frozen Ground"/> is an ice field and it can interfere with the general group precast which relies on a fire field for might.
+If you want to do this kind of precast then simply place your field a bit outside of the group while still being in range to receive their boons.
+An ice field is neccessary because it is the only field which gives 2 auras and thus 2 stacks once you blast it.

-As an elementalist, you have easy access to fire fields and plenty of blasts providing <Boon name="Might"/> as well as <Trait name="Empowering Auras"/> stacks.
-The amount of <Trait name="Empowering Auras"/> you can stack will depend on how fast the rest of your group finish their precasts.
-With a slightly slower precast, you can prestack up to 5 stacks of <Trait name="Empowering Auras"/>.
-However, in most cases, it is better to be faster and just go with 3-4 stacks <Trait name="Empowering Auras"/>.
+But if you don't want to go that way, as an elementalist, you also have easy access to fire fields and blasts providing <Boon name="Might"/> as well as <Trait name="Empowering Auras"/> stacks.
+In that scenario you only need a scepter in your other set, you can start in fire and do the following sequence:

-1. Start on <Skill id="5492"/> and cast <Skill id="63458"/> to provide a fire field.
+1. Start in <Skill name="Fire Attunement"/> and cast <Skill name="Wildfire"/> to provide a fire field.
 Alternatively, use an off-hand Dagger to provide a fire field with <Skill name="Ring of Fire"/>.
-2. Blast it using <Skill name="Molten End"/>.
+2. Blast it using <Skill name="Phoenix"/>.
-3. If you started with full energy, you can swap to <Skill name="Water Attunement"/> and use <Skill id="62723"/> to prolong the duration of <Skill name="Shattering Ice"/>.
-4. Attune to <Skill id="5495"/> and cast <Skill name="Ground Pound"/>.
-5. Attune to <Skill id="5494"/> and cast <Skill name="Shock Blast"/>.
-If you
+3. Use <Skill name="Dargon's Tooth"/> while switching to water
+4. Wait for the combo to finish in water and swap to air
+5. Blast using <Skill name="Arcane Brilliance"/>
 6. Precast <Skill name="Relentless Fire"/> and <Skill name="Shattering Ice"/>.
 You can also precast <Skill id="5635"/> and then swap back to your regular utility skills.
 7. Cast <Skill id="5516"/>.
 8. Take the _Mistlock Singularity_.